Do you need help communicating your needs and understanding your treatment?

 Contact the charity Age UK to see if they have advocates in your area.
 Contact Age UK online or call 0800 055 6112.

-These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by Clinical Partners of any services or opinions of the corporation or organisation listed.
+These links do not constitute endorsement or approval by Clinical Partners of any services or opinions of the corporation or organisation listed.
 Clinical Partners bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.